Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

 \subsubsection{Big Bang Nucleosynthesis}

-BBN constraints on long-lived particles typically arise when late decays inject energetic photons and/or hadrons into the primordial plasma, thereby modifying light-element abundances (see e.g.\ Refs.~\cite{Cyburt:2016, Kawasaki:2005, Jedamzik:2006} for reviews and classic analyses).
-In the present $\mathbb{Z}_4$ model, however, the decay $S_B\to S_A S_A$ (and its CP-conjugate) contains no SM particles in the final state, so the usual electromagnetic/hadronic injection limits do not apply.
+BBN bounds on long-lived particles are most severe when the decays inject energetic photons or hadrons into the primordial plasma, photodissociating or hadrodissociating the light nuclei and altering the predicted abundances of \(\mathrm{D}\), \(^4\mathrm{He}\) and \(^7\mathrm{Li}\) (see, e.g., Refs.~\cite{Kawasaki:2005,Jedamzik:2006,Kawasaki:2018,Cyburt:2016}).
+In the present \(\mathbb{Z}_4\) model, however, the decay \(S_B\to S_A S_A\) and its CP-conjugate contain no SM particles in the final state.
+The associated electromagnetic and hadronic injection limits are therefore not applicable here, \emph{regardless} of \(\tau_{S_B}\), and we do not impose them.

-A residual effect could only arise indirectly.
-First, the decay-produced $S_A$ population could transfer energy to the visible bath via the Higgs portal; in the regions where $S_A$ behaves as a FIMP (and where $S_B$ is correspondingly long-lived), the portal coupling is feeble and the interaction rates are too small to efficiently thermalize or heat the plasma at $T\sim \mathcal{O}(\mathrm{MeV})$.
-Second, a metastable $S_B$ population could in principle affect BBN through its contribution to the total energy density (and hence to $H$).
-In our viable points, however, the energy density stored in $S_B$ remains subdominant at the onset of nucleosynthesis, so the expansion history is not appreciably modified.
-We thus conclude that BBN does not impose additional constraints in our setup.